hicklin/immich-rpi-nix/README.md

 ## 3. Immich setup

 We will finish setting up immich, install the companion app on our phone and access the server from a web browser.
 For now, we will only be able to access immich from devices on the same network.
-We will enable remote access in [[#5.
-Remote access]].
+We will enable remote access in [step 5](#5-remote-access).

 ### 3.1 Raspberry Pi